thatmichaelpark/undulating-jigsaw-puzzle/README.md

 [![Undulating Jigsaw Puzzles on YouTube](http://img.youtube.com/vi/RrGJ9eWP-EI/0.jpg)](http://www.youtube.com/watch?v=RrGJ9eWP-EI)

 A variation on the jigsaw puzzle theme.

-## What problem does it solve?

 This project solves the problem of needing something like a jigsaw puzzle that isn't quite a jigsaw puzzle.

-## Who has this problem?

-Jigsaw puzzle enthusiasts who are looking for a change.

-## How does your project solve this problem?

 This project solves the problem by displaying puzzles that have pieces with undulating edges.
 The user can drag and rotate pieces with the mouse.
 When matching pieces are placed next to each other, they snap together.
 When all pieces are snapped together,